zeek/zeek/script-reference/directives.rst

 Directives
 ==========

-The Bro scripting language supports a number of directives that can affect which scripts will be loaded or which lines in a script will be executed.
+The Zeek scripting language supports a number of directives that can affect which scripts will be loaded or which lines in a script will be executed.
 Directives are evaluated before script execution begins.